 1) An internship program:

-B) May be part of the curriculum of a licensed barber school and shall be an organized preplanned training program designed to allow a student to learn barbering under the direct supervision of a licensed barber or cosmetologist in a registered barber shop or salon.
+B) May be part of the curriculum of a licensed barber school and shall be an organized preplanned training program designed to allow a student to learn barbering under the direct supervision of a licensed barber in a registered barber shop or salon.

 2) A student in the internship program:

-A) May participate in an internship only after completing 750 hours of training with a minimum average grade of 80.
+A) May participate in an internship program only after completing 750 hours of training with a minimum average grade of 80.
 A school may, however, set the average grade higher and set other standards that a student must meet to participate in the internship program.

 C) May not be paid while participating in the internship program, as it is a part of the barber curriculum of the school.

 D) May work a maximum of 8 hours a day and shall be required to spend 1 day a week at the school.

 E) Shall be under the direct on-site supervision of a licensed barber.
 Only 1 student shall be supervised by 1 licensed barber.